 What do you recommend someone does with those?
 You say it's the most important thing.
 One of the things that I do with my clients, when I see..., cause as a coach, I think about it in terms of, okay, what do I do with people?
 How can I make this easier for them?
 How can I make this process more effective?
 And I do two things as a coach.
 One, I educate, that's the easy part.
 You got to know what to do, to change your body.

-Two is helping my clients manage their emotions so that they can stay on track.
+Two is helping my clients manage their emotions and show them how to stay on track, how to stay focused.
 And that's where really the trickiness comes in.
 And what I do is I have them do a seven day thought record, which is from cognitive behavioral therapy.
 And it talks about, okay, what are the activating events, what are the consequences and in in-between, what are the automatic thoughts or even core beliefs that are in between that activating trigger and the consequence, whatever it is, either a negative feeling or an action, reaching for the ice cream.

 So, I know you have a lot of tools in your book, but could you expound on the internal triggers a bit more and help us, like, what can someone do who's really, who wants to take responsibility, but really struggling with that aspect?